graywolftech/rest-ts/README.md

   response?: any;
 }

-// This is type that your API must conform to.
+// This is the type that your API must conform to.
 // Note that you do NOT need to import this or use it in your code in any way. export type RestTSBase = {
   // e.g. '/orders'